QuBenhao/LeetCode/problems/problems_1186/problem.md

 # 1186.
-Maximum Subarray Sum with One Deletion
+Maximum Subarray Sum with One Deletion [Rating: 1799.46]

 <p>Given an array of integers, return the maximum sum for a <strong>non-empty</strong>&nbsp;subarray (contiguous elements) with at most one element deletion.&nbsp;In other words, you want to choose a subarray and optionally delete one element from it so that there is still at least one element left and the&nbsp;sum of the remaining elements is maximum possible.</p>